MaTriXy/blog/source/_posts/2015-12-28-dealing-with-asynctask-in-unit-tests.markdown

 Now that I have this in my `src/test` source set, any subclass of `android.os.AsyncTask` in my project will actually be subclassing this synchronous implementation only while my tests are running, making my test code much simpler.

+This doesn't just apply to AsyncTask, and is very similar to the approach Google took for dependency injection in a recent [code lab](https://github.com/googlecodelabs/android-testing).

 ## A Few Words of Caution

 There are a few thing to watch out for with this approach.